GigaZelensky/DynamicEdge/README.md

 DynamicEdge uses `System.Windows.Forms.Screen.FromPoint` to detect which monitor you are on.
 Ensure your monitors are arranged correctly in **Windows Display Settings** without massive gaps between them.

 **It feels like there is no resistance.**
 You might be flicking too fast!
-The physics engine is tuned to allow fast movements to pass through unimpeded so it doesn't hinder your workflow.
-Try moving the mouse slowly against the edge to feel the resistance.
+Try moving the mouse slowly against the edge.
+You can also increase **Max Health** or the **Break Threshold** in the Settings menu.

+**Something isn't working correctly.**
+Check the logs folder at `%APPDATA%\DynamicEdge\logs` for error details.
+You can also use the **Reset** button in Settings to restore default values.

 ### 📄 License